se-tuebingen/oopsla-2022-artifact/README.md

 ### Additional Instructions
 Please find additional instructions in the following two files:

-- `GETTING-STARTED.md ` for the kick-the-tires phase/
+- `GETTING-STARTED.md ` for the kick-the-tires phase.
 - `STEP-BY-STEP.md` for suggestions on how to proceed with the evaluation of the artifact.